Cannon Hill Park 5km Walk Route

 • Bear left at the boundary of the park and follow the tree-lined pathway uphill towards Holders Lane Gardens and Holders Lane sports pavilion.

 • Leave the path bearing right and walk around the perimeter of the field.
 Join the River Rea pathway going back towards the park.

 • Following the pathway on your left, pass the exit to Birmingham Nature Centre.

 • Bear left on a natural pathway to pass the small lake on right and pass to the left of the bridge.
 Re-join the main tarmac pathway with the main lake on your right, and follow until you reach the mac on your left.

 Look out for the Following

-- The park is home to a fine collection of native and non-native trees with over 100 different species from around the world including Irish yew, judas tree, blue atlas cedar, brilliant sycamore and giant redwood ‘wellintonia’.
+- The park is home to a fine collection of native and non-native trees with over 100 different species from around the world including Irish yew, Judas tree, blue atlas cedar, brilliant sycamore and giant redwood ‘wellingtonia’.

 - Conservation areas include the RSPB Plantation, a five-acre woodland and wildflower meadow.